brightly-salty/qbcanon/arts-humanities/arts/performative.md

 ---
-title: Performative Arts
+title: Performative Fine Arts
 tableOfContents: true
 ---

-This is the homepage for the *Performative Arts* category.
+This is the homepage for the *Performative Fine Arts* category, a subcategory of [The Arts](../index.html).

 ### Opera (0.2 / 0.2)